chanbengz/SUSTech_CS_Notes/CS201 Discrete Math/README.md

 ## Build

-If you want to make some changes to my anwer and compile it on your own, change to the directory of this course and execute the command
+If you want to make some changes to my answer and compile it on your own, change to the directory of this course and execute the command

 ```bash
 make